 Some Artists Don’t Need Fans.

 Here’s something obvious that never gets a mention.
-Many artists are truly okay without having a thousand loyal fans or even one hundred collectors.
+Many artists are okay without a thousand loyal fans or even one hundred collectors.
 They accept such support, but they have consciously or unconsciously decided it’s not worth the bother to work for it.
 Yes, acclaim and money are richly rewarding, but they come with strings many artists won’t touch, like poison ivy.

 For them, making art for art’s sake or themselves is the thing.
 They purposely avoid getting wound up about business.
 Instead, many work side-hustle alternatives as teachers, picture framers, in non-art-related fields, or they manifest unique ways to make their art pay without being in the system (on the hamster wheel), per se.

-I ask these questions, not expecting you to answer me directly.
-Instead, I hope you will ask and answer yourself honestly.
+I ask these questions, not expecting you to answer me directly; instead, I hope you will ask and answer yourself honestly.

 - How do you get your work to market?